ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 <h3>Discussion</h3>

-Teaching Assistants (TAs) will hold a weekly discussion section to cover the weekly programmoing assignment, review prior content, and answer student questions.
+Teaching Assistants (TAs) will hold a weekly discussion section to cover the weekly programming assignment, review prior content, and answer student questions.
 Participation is not required at problem-solving sections, but it is highly encouraged.